What should we do if a tree in the Commons blows over or loses a limb and damages our property?

 What is the difference between our Operating Budget and our Capital Reserve Account?

 While the Operating Budget covers our day-to-day expenses, our Reserve Account can be considered a savings account.
 This savings account is used to fund long term actions and major repairs.
 SVHA is a not for-profit organization, and, as such, we are expected to spend every dollar we take in each year.
-However, the IRS allows us to save money to plan for future repairs to our property and structures (Clubhouses, pools, walking paths, parking lots, tennis courts, and basketball court).
+However, the IRS allows us to save money to plan for future repairs to our property and structures (Clubhouses, pools, signs, walking paths, parking lots, tennis court, pickleball courts, and basketball court).
 In order to know how much we need to be saving every year, and to satisfy the IRS that we should be saving money, a group of qualified engineers conducts a survey of our neighborhood every 3-4 years.
 They evaluate all of our structures and estimate when items will need to be fixed and how much it will cost at that time.
 Based on this evaluation, they can tell us how much we need to save to ensure we have the funds available when these items need to be fixed.
 With this information in hand, we set aside a portion of our annual Homeowners’ dues into the Reserve to save for the repairs.
 It should be noted that once any money is deposited into our Reserve Account, that money can ONLY be spent on the repairs specified by the engineers.
 If we were to spend it on our normal operating expenses, the IRS could assess significant penalties against us.
 Over the last few years some major improvements were completed at both Clubhouses.
 The repairs were funded out of the SVHA Reserve Account.
 Just as described above, a survey was completed several years back indicating the need for major repairs.
 Since then, we have been saving to be able to pay for these actions.
 The Board does have the option of not depositing the full amount specified.
 However, depositing less than what the engineers recommend can hurt you in the future.
 For example we have had to spend a large amount of money for permanent fixes on our Clubhouses in the last 3-4 years.
 Those repairs should have been made long ago, but because previous Boards did not have the money in the Reserve Account to properly fix the problems at the time, we had to spend more money later as the buildings deteriorated further.
 We do not want this to happen again.

 Why weren’t our names in the Sunflower Directory?